mufan-li/mufan-li.github.io/_posts/2021-01-13-lyapunov_escape.md

 which corresponds to
 $$X_t \sim N( X_0 e^{\lambda t} \,,
 \frac{1}{\lambda \beta}(e^{2\lambda t} - 1) )$$.
-Finally, plugging in the Gaussian density very quickly leads to the desired result of
+Finally, plugging in the Gaussian density and a few calculations later, we get the desired result of

 $$ \mathbb{P} [ \, |\tau_{B^c}| \geq t \, ]
     \leq \mathbb{P} [ \, X_t \in B \, ]
     \leq c e^{ -\lambda t } \,,
 $$

-where the constant $$c$$ does not depend on $$t$$, and this is the desired result.
+where the constant $$c$$ does not depend on $$t$$.
 I.e. this escape time tail bound implies that
 $$V(x)$$ is a valid Lyapunov function, and hence implies a Poincar&eacute; inequality.